Particular/docs.particular.net/nservicebus/upgrades/5to6-moving-away-from-ibus.md

 The `IEndpointInstance` interface or the `IMessageSession` interface when using the NServiceBus.Host can be injected into the container.

-## When not to inject IEndpointInstance
+### When injecting IBus in Custom Components

+When containers are used for dependency injection, if the `IBus` was previously being used in the injected custom classes, there are two options depending on the usage of the custom component and where it was invoked.

+#### Using the Custom Components outside of message handlers

-While the `IEndpointInstance` can be injected in the container in order to send messages outside the scope of message handlers, for example, in a MVC Controller class, do not use the injected `IEndpointInstance` from within message handlers.
+If the custom component was sending messages using the injected `IBus`from outside of message handlers, for example, in a MVC Controller class, then it is safe to use register either the `IEndpointInstance` when self hosting or register the `IMessageSession` when using the NServiceBus.Host in the container.
+This interface can then be used to send messages.

+### Using the Custom Components inside message handlers

+However if the custom component is accessed from within message handlers in order to either send or publish events, then it is not safe to use the injected `IEndpointInstance` or `IMessageSession`.
+Instead the `IMessageHandlerContext` parameter should be passed to the custom component instead to either send or publish messages.

 It is important to use the appropriate `IMessageHandlerContext` parameter from the message handler to send or publish messages.

 If the `IEndpointInstance` interface is used inside a message handler to send or publish messages, then: